Research Paper

 (2)αij=exp(LeakyReLU(aT[WxiWxj]))kNiexp(LeakyReLU(aT[WxiWxk]))

-Introducing a distance decay factor γij=eβxixyzxjxyz2 to make the attention weights reflect both semantic relevance and spatial proximity.
+A distance decay factor γij=eβxixyzxjxyz2 is introduced, ensuring that attention weights reflect both semantic relevance and spatial proximity.

 2.3 Dynamic Connection Optimization Module

-Drawing inspiration from differentiable topology optimization methods, through a sparsity constraint function:
+Drawing on differentiable topology optimization methods, a sparsity constraint function is applied:

 (3)Lsparse=λi,j|wij|

-dynamically pruning redundant connections and retaining important topological relationships.
-Experiments show that this module reduces the model parameter size by 37% while improving inference accuracy by 21% (Table 2).
+This dynamically prunes redundant connections while preserving critical topological relationships.
+Experiments show that this module reduces parameter count by 37% while improving inference accuracy by 21% (Table 2).

 3. Capability Realization Mechanism

-The Token distance matrix D∈RN×N is iteratively updated through graph convolution layers:
+The token distance matrix DRN×N is iteratively updated through graph convolutional layers:

 (4)H(l+1)=σ(D~1/2A~D~1/2H(l)W(l))

-where A~=A+I is the adjacency matrix with added self-connections, and D~ is the degree matrix.
-This process simulates the synaptic plasticity mechanism of biological neural systems.
+Where A~=A+I is the adjacency matrix with self-connections, and D~ is the degree matrix.
+This process simulates the synaptic plasticity mechanisms of biological neural systems.

 (5)P(xj|xi)=exp(f(xi,xj))kNiexp(f(xi,xk))

-The function f() learns the conditional probability distribution between Tokens through bilinear transformation, achieving an accuracy of 89.7% on the object relationship detection task of the COCO dataset (Table 3).
+The function f() learns the conditional probability distribution between tokens via bilinear transformation.
+In object relationship detection tasks on the COCO dataset, it achieved an accuracy of 89.7% (Table 3).

 4.1 Image Understanding Task